Academic Clubs

 Advisor: Mr. Winters

-Open to students in Grades 9-12.
-This club creates video content for Phantom TV, the school district TV channel which broadcasts to the Phoenixville community and beyond.
+Advisor: Megan Knaster Phantom TV Open to students in Grades 9-12.
+This club creates video content for Phantom TV, the school district TV channel that broadcasts to the Phoenixville community and beyond.
 Video production of PASD events such as sports, concerts and other special ceremonies is the focus.
 Students are also involved with recording the morning announcements.
-As students gain more experience they are welcome to create their own video projects.
+As students gain more experience, they are welcome to create their own video projects.
 Academic credit is available.
-No experience required.
+No experience is required.
 Just stop by the TV Studio, located in the F Wing, and introduce yourself.
-Advisors: Mr. Motzer & Mr. Carucci

 Reading Olympics